-- Preview Email Newsletter

 Texas Association of School Boards Seeks Clarity on IRS Scholarship Credit Guidelines (10)

 WASHINGTON, Jan.
 7 -- The Texas Association of School Boards (TASB) has submitted a public comment letter to the Internal Revenue Service (IRS) addressing key provisions under the Internal Revenue Code Sec.
 25F related to the Individual Tax Credit for Contributions to Scholarship Granting Organizations.
-Representing over 7,000 school board trustee members and more than 1,000 school districts, TASB is advocating for the clarification of several aspects to ensure effective implementation of the sc more ST
+Representing over 7,000 school board trustee members and more than 1,000 school districts, TASB is advocating for the clarification of several aspects to ensure effective implementation of the scholarship tax credit program.

 Texas Public Policy Foundation Urges U.S. Fish and Wildlife Service to Clarify Regulations (10)